 Spring-assist Start

-Pull strings can be a real pain point for most chainsaw users, but the best gas chainsaws are equipped with an easy spring-assist start.
+Ever wrestled with a chainsaw’s pull string?
+It can test your patience, but here’s a silver lining: many of the best gas chainsaws now feature a spring-assist start.
 This feature makes it easier for you to start the engine as there’s lesser power needed when pulling your chainsaw.

 Low Kickback Bar